Eunice-Annan/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that lists all files in long format
+a script that lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format